 The thresholds ε and μ greatly affect the correctness ratio.
-If ε and μ are too tight, the correctness ratio in the hijacked cases will be higher but it will be lower in the non-hijacked cases, and the other way around if ε and μ are too loose.
-Therefore, in the following we evaluate the correctness ratio in both hijacked and non-hijacked cases with varying ε and μ .
+If ε and μ are too tight, the correctness ratio in the hijacked cases will be higher, but it will be lower in the non-hijacked cases, and the other way around if ε and μ are too loose.
+Therefore, in the following, we evaluate the correctness ratio in both hijacked and non-hijacked cases with varying ε and μ .

-Figure 16 and Figure 17 show how the correctness ratio changes (for both the hijacked cases and non-hijacked cases) with one of the two thresholds while keeping another constant.
-In the first experiment shown in Figure 16, the success ratio in hijacked case improves as the threshold increase, while the success ratio in the non-hijacked case decreases due to the threshold is too tight for non-hijacked case.
-The second experiment is shown in Figure 17, the success ratio in the non-hijacked case improves as the threshold increases, while the success ratio in hijacked case decreases due to the detection condition is too loose so that more hijacked cases get fault results.
+Figures 17 and 18 show how the correctness ratio changes (for both the hijacked cases and non-hijacked cases) with one of the two thresholds while keeping another constant.
+In the first experiment shown in Figure 17, the correctness ratio of the hijacked cases is improved when the threshold increases, while the correctness ratio of the non-hijacked cases is decreased due to the threshold being too tight for detection.
+The second experiment is shown in Figure 18; the correctness ratio of the non-hijacked cases, while the correctness ratio of the threshold increases, while the correctness ratio of the hijacked cases is improved when the threshold increases, while the correctness ratio of the hijacked cases is decreased due to the detection condition being too loose that for more hijacked cases get false results.